 The sep = "\t" argument above indicates that the columns in the text file are separated by tabulators, but you can specify other separators as necessary, such as spaces (sep = " "), commas (sep = ",") or semicolons (sep = ";").

-As noted above, if your data are point occurrences and raster maps, check out this blog post on how to convert them into tabular presence-absence data.
+As noted above, if your data are point occurrences and raster maps, check out this blog post on how to convert them to tabular presence-(pseudo)absence data.

 Barbosa A.M.
 (2015) fuzzySim: applying fuzzy logic to binary similarity indices in ecology.
 Methods in Ecology and Evolution, 6: 853-858 (DOI: 10.1111/2041-210X.12372).